-In 2019, APRA's organisation structure, internal governance and accountability arrangements were reviewed to improve our ability to continue to deliver on our important statutory objectives.
-Amongst other things, this involved reviewing internal governance structures and specifying senior executive accountabilities consistent with the Banking Executive Accountability Regime (BEAR).2 These have continued to be updated over time, and this publication formally describes APRA's current governance arrangements and senior executive accountabilities, and is supported by individual accountability statements for senior executive roles
+APRA's organisation structure, internal governance and accountability arrangements have been reviewed to improve our ability to continue to deliver on our important statutory objectives.
+Amongst other things, this involved reviewing internal governance structures and specifying senior executive accountabilities consistent with the Banking Executive Accountability Regime (BEAR).
+In addition, APRA has formed new divisions to strengthen our ability to deliver on our program of work and set us up for the challenges that lie ahead.
+APRA continues to update this over time, and this publication formally describes APRA's current governance arrangements and senior executive accountabilities and is supported by individual accountability statements for senior executive roles.